Anand-Theertha/QR-Code-Component/README.md

 # Frontend Mentor - QR code component solution

 This is a solution to the [QR code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).

-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+[Frontend Mentor](https://www.frontendmentor.io)  challenges help you improve your coding skills by building realistic projects.

-The live project is hosted on [Netlify](https://anandtheertha-qr-code-component.netlify.app/)
+The project is hosted live on [Netlify](https://anandtheertha-qr-code-component.netlify.app/)

 ## Table of contents